turingschool/curriculum/source/projects/store_engine.markdown

   * 2: A great idea that's well executed and enhances the shopping experience.
   * 1: An extra feature that makes things a little nicer, but doesn't blow your mind.
   * 0: No surprise.
 Sad face :(

+### Evaluation Protocol

+Projects will be evaluated the afternoon of Thursday, 4/19.

+* *12:30-1:30* Round of Fours
+* *1:30-1:35* Gather back together
+* *1:35-2:30* Final Three Presentations & Champion
+* *2:30 - 3:00* Surprise Showcase
+* *3:00 - 3:30* Wrapup / Retrospective

+#### Round of Fours

+In this round you'll break into three groups of four pairs each.

+* Group 1 in the Fishbowl
+  * Jacqueline Chenault & Jan Koszewski
+  * Tom Kiefhaber & Chris Anderson
+  * Christopher Maddox & Daniel Kaufman
+  * Nisarg Shah & Mike Silvis
+* Group 2 in the Classroom
+  * Charles Strahan & Mark Tabler
+  * Melanie Gilman & Austen Ito
+  * Mary Cutrali & Conan Rimmer
+  * Horace Williams & Travis Valentine
+* Group 3 in the "Extra Room"
+  * Edward Weng & Michael Chlipala
+  * Andrew Glass & Elise Worthy
+  * Jonan Scheffler & Darrell Rivera
+  * Michael Verdi & Andrew Thal

+For each pair, follow the following protocol:

+* The pair presents their code/project for 4 or fewer minutes.
+Make sure to highlight any S&D features or extensions.
+* The other three pairs then have 8 minutes to:
+  * work through the evaluation stories
+  * run the code metrics
+  * subjectively measure the UI and S&D categories
+  * submit the scores

+When all four projects have been evaluated, use the scores to choose one project to move on to the next round.

+#### Final Three

+Each of the champions from the first round will present to the whole group and guests.
+You have seven minutes to show off:

+* The basics
+* What makes your project exceptional?
+* How did you integrate S&D?
+* Anything else you're proud of?

+Audience members will then be invited to try out your store for six minutes and take notes.

+When all three projects have been presented, all members of the audience will then submit a ranking of the three projects and the overall champion will be selected.

+#### Surprise Showcase

+If you weren't in the final three, here's your chance to *quickly* show the whole group what's exceptional about your project.

+#### Wrapup / Retrospective

+* What was challenging about this project?
+* What came easy?
+* What would you have done differently?
+* Did you reach your goals?
+Why or why not?
+* Any lessons learned for the next project?